Mpox Information for Health Professionals

 Infection Prevention and Control (IPAC) Recommendations

-For the most up-to-date Infection Prevention and Control (IPAC) recommendations, please refer to Public Health Ontario’s Infection Prevention and Control (IPAC) Recommendations for Monkeypox in Health Care Settings.
+For the most up-to-date Infection Prevention and Control (IPAC) recommendations, please refer to Public Health Ontario’s Infection Prevention and Control (IPAC) Recommendations for Mpox in Health Care Settings.

-Health care providers should use gloves, gown, eye protection and a fit-tested, seal-checked N95 respirator (or equivalent) if assessing or caring for a person with possible monkeypox infection.
+Health care providers should use gloves, gown, eye protection and a fit-tested, seal-checked N95 respirator (or equivalent) if assessing or caring for a person with possible mpox infection.

-Approval for monkeypox testing is not required and any health care provider can test patients in their office (e.g., if you already test for diseases such as syphilis, gonorrhea, etc.).
-Individuals with compatible symptoms and in whom monkeypox is suspected should be tested.
-Individuals who have been tested for monkeypox should be advised to isolate at home until their results are reported and Public Health contacts them.
+Approval for mpox testing is not required and any health care provider can test patients in their office (e.g., if you already test for diseases such as syphilis, gonorrhea, etc.).
+Individuals with compatible symptoms and in whom mpox is suspected should be tested.
+Individuals who have been tested for mpox should be advised to isolate at home until their results are reported and Public Health contacts them.

 For patients that have a rash, the best specimen to submit is a skin lesion specimen.
 You can submit a maximum of three skin lesion specimens (virus culture collection kit order#: 390081).